Best Strategies to Protect Your Home & Loved Ones

 Keep curtains closed at night

-• Set a time each night, perhaps at dusk, to close each curtain throughout the house.
+- Set a specific time each night, perhaps at dusk, to close all curtains throughout the house.

 Secure sliding glass doors

-• Place a pipe, metal bar, or piece of wood on the middle bottom track of your door slide.
+- Place a pipe, metal bar, or piece of wood on your door track.

 Set a timer for lights